ARM-software/vscode-arm-debugger/README.md

 ## Overview

-The **Arm Debugger** extension provides access to the Arm Debugger engine for Visual Studio Code by implementing the [Microsoft Debug Adapter Protocol (DAP)](https://microsoft.github.io/debug-adapter-protocol//).
+The Arm® Debugger extension provides access to the Arm Debugger engine for Visual Studio Code by implementing the [Microsoft Debug Adapter Protocol (DAP)](https://microsoft.github.io/debug-adapter-protocol//).
 The Arm Debugger engine supports connections to physical targets, either through external debug probes such as the Arm's ULINK™ family of debug probes, or through on-board low-cost debugging such as CMSIS-DAP based debug probes.

 ### Supported features